About the Expert Panel

 - July 2016 - PCAOB issued a Staff Inspection Brief which contains information about 2016 Inspections of Auditors of Brokers and Dealers.

 - Until the PCAOB announces the scope of their permanent inspection program, audits of broker-dealers will be subject to both PCAOB inspection and AICPA peer review.
-Peer reviewers are regularly identifying audits where the firm failed to comply with SEC independence rules by preparing the firm’s financial statements, which is consistent with the PCAOB interim inspection program findings.
-Read more on this topic and other peer review implications for broker dealer engagements.
+Peer reviewers are regularly identifying audits where the firm failed to comply with professional standards and SEC regulations, which is consistent with the PCAOB interim inspection program findings.
+Additional resources are available on the Peer Review website and contain information for firms that perform broker-dealer audits or attestation engagements and other peer review implications for broker dealer engagements.